anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 ---

-I am going to offer the following explation.
+I am going to offer the following explanation.

 The situation when this terminology works really, really well is the following one.